Cyclenerd/google-cloud-github-runner/README.md

 **What this does:**
 *   **Provisions Identity:** Creates a Service Account with least-privilege permissions (Compute Admin, Secret Manager Admin, Cloud Run Admin).
+*   **Provisions Network:** Creates a VPC and Subnet with Cloud NAT for the runners.
+*   **Custom Images:** Creates two custom Ubuntu images for the runners (one for Intel and one for ARM).
+*   **Instance Templates:** Creates different Google Compute Engine Instance templates for the runners.
+*   **Container Image:** Creates the Container image for the runner manager and stores it in Google Artifact Registry.
 *   **Deploys Service:** Launches the runner manager on Cloud Run.
 *   **Outputs URL:** Displays the `service_url` required for the setup below.